Fergie-B/On-The-Rocks/README.md

-# On the Rocks | A Cocktail Recipe and Blog Website
+# On the Rocks | A Cocktail Making ClassBooking System and Blog Website

 [Am I responsive] (docs/)